How To Develop A Recruitment Strategy That Hires Fast

 Recruiter or HR owner [Name]

 Most job searches go sideways not because of a bad sourcing channel, but because the hiring team never agreed on what they were looking for before they started.
-If three people on your team each have a different picture of the "right" candidate in their heads, you’ll get inconsistent screening, endless debate in debrief calls, and a process that drags for weeks.
-Part of knowing how to develop a recruitment strategy that actually works is forcing that alignment early, before a single resume hits your inbox.
+If three people on your team each have a different mental picture of the “right” candidate, you’ll get inconsistent screening, endless debate in debrief calls, and a process that drags for weeks.
+Consequently, forcing that alignment early — before a single résumé hits your inbox — is one of the highest-leverage actions in any recruitment strategy.

 One of the fastest ways to slow down a search is treating every requirement as non-negotiable.
-When your list of "must-haves" runs 15 items long, you’ve essentially described a unicorn that doesn’t exist.
-Work with the hiring manager to split requirements into two clear buckets: what the person absolutely must bring to day one, and what you can realistically train or develop on the job.
+When your list of “must-haves” runs 15 items long, you’ve essentially described a unicorn.
+Work with the hiring manager to split requirements into two clear buckets: what the person absolutely must bring on day one, and what you can realistically train or develop on the job.

 Confusing must-haves with nice-to-haves is how companies reject strong candidates and then wonder why the search is taking so long.

-Use this simple framework to sort requirements before you draft the job posting:
+Use this framework to sort requirements before you draft the job posting:

 Category Definition Examples

-Must-have Required on day one, non-negotiable 3+ years in SaaS sales, fluent Spanish, CPA license
+Must-have Required on day one, non-negotiable 3+ years in SaaS sales, fluent Spanish, CPA licence

 Strong preference Important but trainable within 90 days Familiarity with your CRM, industry-specific knowledge